-What you must pay when you get these Services that are covered for you services own PCP and/or specialist(s).
+What you must pay when you get these

 For more information or to find out if you are eligible for this program, call Aspire Health toll free at 1-844-232-0500 (TTY 866-669-7707 for hearing impaired).

-Covered services include: • Extra care - the clinical team is available 24 hours a day, 7 days a week.
-The team visits patients in their homes and can prescribe medicine when necessary to manage symptoms such as fatigue, nausea, shortness of breath, difficulty sleeping, or pain. · Coordination with current providers the clinical team works closely with your existing providers, and can find additional resources that may be beneficial to your family, such as financial, transportation, and meal support. • Care goals - the team works with you and your family to identify your healthcare goals, and aligns your care with these goals. • Education - the team can provide education to you and your family about your illness, plan of care, medications and much more to help you and your family plan for future care needs.
-Home health agency care In Network There is no coinsurance, copayment, or Prior to receiving home health services, a doctor must certify that you need home deductible for Medicare-covered home health services and will order home health health agency care. services to be provided by a home health Prior authorization rules may apply. agency.
-You must be homebound, which Please contact the plan for details. means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must
+- Extra care the clinical team is available 24 hours a day, 7 days a week.
+The team visits patients in their homes and can prescribe medicine when necessary to manage symptoms such as fatigue, nausea, shortness of breath, difficulty sleeping, or pain.

+- Coordination with current providers -

+the clinical team works closely with your

+existing providers, and can find

+additional resources that may be

+beneficial to your family, such as

+financial, transportation, and meal

+support.

+- Care goals the team works with you and your family to identify your healthcare goals, and aligns your care with these goals.

+- Education the team can provide education to you and your family about your illness, plan of care, medications and much more to help you and your family plan for future care needs.

+Home health agency care

+Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health